sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sshguard</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Protects hosts from brute-force attacks against SSH and other services
+Short desc    : Protects hosts from brute-force attacks against SSH and other services
 URL          : http://www.sshguard.net
-Лицензия     : BSD and GPLv2+
+License      : BSD and GPLv2+
-Описание     : Sshguard protects hosts from brute-force attacks against SSH and other
+Descript     : Sshguard protects hosts from brute-force attacks against SSH and other
              : services.
 It aggregates system logs and blocks repeat offenders using one of
              : several firewall backends.
              :